The Promise of Disembodiment? A Big Lie! – Podcast

 The Premise: A Living, Sacred Earth

-Smith notes the obvious: nature is not alive.
+Smith notes the obvious: most of nature is not alive.
 Sand, granite, and air do not possess consciousness, agency, or moral standing.
 Yet Cambridge’s editors treat “Pacha Mama”—the Incan earth-goddess—as a model for modern law.
 The result is not environmental stewardship but a revival of Gaia-style mysticism 1Gaia mysticism is the belief that the Earth is a single living, divine organism—a conscious being that unifies all life.
-It treats natural systems as sacred and intelligent, often blending environmentalism with spiritual or neo-pagan reverence for “Mother Earth.” cloaked in academic respectability.
+It treats natural systems as sacred and intelligent, often blending environmentalism with spiritual or neo-pagan reverence for “Mother Earth.”cloaked in academic respectability.

 From a Christian vantage, this is Romans 1 in institutional form: worshiping creation rather than the Creator.